Framing the Possibility Space for Technosignature Searches: Accessibility and Recognizability

 \section{Accessibility and Recognizability}

+This analysis of the drunkard's search, and its analogical mapping to the search for technosignatures, begins with two assumptions: \begin{quote} A1: The drunkard does not know where to look for the keys.\\\\ A2: The drunkard knows the keys exist. \end{quote} In this section, the ontological reality of the keys is not under question.
+The drunkard is unsure of where to search, but he does know that he is searching for something real.
+In the search for technosignatures, the first assumption (A1) appropriately can be modified as ``scientists do not know where to look for technosignatures.''
+However, the second assumption (A2) does not correctly correspond to the search for technosignatures, as scientists searching for technosignatures are not even sure if any exist.
+We will retain the assumptions A1 and A2 in this section for now, and will revisit them again in \S\ref{sec:fermi}.

-The foremost question of the drunkard's search is: are the keys accessible in the illuminated spatial domain?
+The \textit{spatial domain} is defined as the physical area that can be searched with available physical senses and remote sensing tools.
+For the drunkard, the spatial domain is the area illuminated by the light.
+The foremost question of the drunkard's search is: are the keys located in the illuminated spatial domain?
 If the answer is yes, then searching under the light is a reasonable strategy, and the drunkard will hopefully soon find his keys.
-But if the answer is no, then searching under the light is a fruitless endeavor, and a better strategy would involve obtaining a portable light to illuminate a new area to continue the search.
-This aspect of the problem is described as the parameter \textit{accessibility}.
+But if the answer is no, then searching under the light is a fruitless endeavor, and a better strategy would involve obtaining a portable light to illuminate a new area (i.e., expand the spatial domain) to continue the search.
+This aspect of the problem is described as the parameter \textit{accessibility}: the keys are \textit{accessible} if they are located inside the spatial domain (i.e., the illuminated area), and the keys are \textit{inaccessible} if they are located outside the spatial domain (i.e., the dark region beyond the light).

-A second parameter of the problem is \textit{recognizability}.
-If the drunkard would be able to recognize the keys if he encountered them, then the prior strategies remain viable.
-If instead the keys are not recognizable---perhaps camouflaged by dirt or leaves---but still within the spatial domain, then the drunkard may need to obtain new tools, such as a metal detector, in order to be successful.
-But if the keys are not recognizable and beyond the spatial domain of the light, then the drunkard's only option is to wait for somebody else to find the keys and bring them to him.
+A second parameter of the problem is \textit{recognizability}: the keys are \textit{recognizable} if the drunkard would be able to find them using his available physical senses and remote sensing tools, and the keys are \textit{unrecognizable} if the drunkard would not be able to find them using his available physical senses and remote sensing tools.
+For the drunkard, eyesight is the primary physical sense, aided by the reflected light provided by the lamp.
+If the drunkard would be able to recognize the keys if he encountered them, then he should simply continue searching within his spatial domain (the illuminated area) until he eventually finds the keys (although it may take a long time).
+If instead the keys are not recognizable but still within the spatial domain (perhaps concealed in a mound of dirt or leaves) then the drunkard may need to expand his sensory capabilities (e.g, obtain new tools, such as a metal detector) in order to be successful.
+But if the keys are not recognizable and outside the spatial domain (i.e., located beyond the light and concealed from vision), then the drunkard's only option is to wait for somebody else to find the keys and bring them to him.